Main Office: 9287 Warwick Blvd Phone: (757) 595-PETS (7387)

 Citizens can report animal bites to the Animal Services Division or directly to the Department of Public Health.
 The Department of Public Health investigates animal bites and confines, and observes cats and dogs that have bitten or scratched someone to look for signs of rabies.
 Wild animals who have bitten or scratched someone are laboratory tested for rabies.
 For more information, call 594-7340.

 Animal Control Officers respond primarily to complaints of sick or injured wildlife.
-The Animals Services Division (ASD) provides information on dealing with nuisance wildlife, rents traps for citizen use, and maintains a list of private wildlife companies who can assist with nuisance wildlife issues.
+The Animals Services Division (ASD) provides information on dealing with nuisance wildlife and maintains a list of private wildlife companies who can assist with nuisance wildlife issues.
 For information on permits to hold wild animals in captivity, call the Virginia Department of Game & Inland Fisheries at (804) 367-1000 or visit www.dgif.virginia.gov .
 Orphaned and injured wildlife are provided care through the Wildlife Rehabilitation Program administered by the Department of Parks, Recreation & Tourism.
 For information, call Newport News Park at 886-7912.

 Newport News Parks Division offers a Dog Park- Fido Field at Riverview Farm Park.